-At 31 December 2020 and 2019, the Group did not hold any instruments to hedge exposures to changes in interest rates and foreign currency.
+At 31 December 2021 and 2020, the Group did not hold any instruments to hedge exposures to changes in interest rates and foreign currency.

 The line item in the consolidated statement of financial position where the negative fair value of derivatives included is "Interest payable, derivative and other liabilities".
+Refer to note 14.